webxos/macroslow/NVIDIA/CUDA/CUDA_MCP_Guide_Page2.markdown

 ## 🛠️ Installing and Configuring NVIDIA CUDA Toolkit for Model Context Protocol Systems

-Welcome to **Page 2** of the **NVIDIA CUDA Hardware Integration Guide** for building high-performance Model Context Protocol (MCP) systems under the **PROJECT DUNES 2048-AES** framework by the **WebXOS Research Group**.
+Welcome to **Page 2** of the **NVIDIA CUDA Hardware Integration Guide** for building high-performance Model Context Protocol (MCP) systems under the framework by the **WebXOS Research Group**.
 This page focuses on installing and configuring the NVIDIA CUDA Toolkit to enable quantum parallel processing and multi-LLM orchestration for MCP systems.
 We’ll use the **MAML (Markdown as Medium Language)** protocol to structure configurations and ensure quantum-resistant, executable documentation. ✨

 This guide assumes you have a compatible NVIDIA GPU (e.g., RTX 3060 or higher) and a Linux-based system (preferably Ubuntu 22.04 LTS).
 Let’s set up the CUDA environment to power your MCP server!